 If you have not been with your current carrier for very long, you are also more likely to receive a larger increase or non-renewal.
 On the flip side, if you have been with your carrier for a long time and have a clean claim history, it will help mitigate the increase in your premium.

-For example, with Protexure Insurance Agency, and our carrier Crum & Forster, one of the first things brought up when discussing claims is how long the insured has been insured with our company.
-A long claim free history is looked at much more favorably.
+For example, with Protexure Insurance Agency, one of the first things brought up when discussing claims is how long the insured has been insured with our company.
+A long claim-free history is looked at much more favorably.

 What Does the Insurance Marketplace Have to Do with Increasing Costs?